 There is increasing confusion about labelling and treating airway diseases because “asthma” and chronic obstructive pulmonary disease (“COPD”) mean different things to different people and they overlap with regard to symptoms and abnormalities in the lung.
 This project will define the abnormalities in the lung and relate them to symptoms in a general population, without using diagnostic labels, to establish descriptors of airway diseases that better relate to treatments and prognosis.

-We are conducting a new cross-sectional survey of respiratory health of the adult Busselton population 2020 to 2023.
-We will use new and extant data and biological samples to:
+Investigators will use new and extant data and biological samples to:

 1. Determine the current prevalence of respiratory symptoms, tobacco smoking, “asthma”, “chronic obstructive pulmonary disease” (“COPD”), chronic bronchitis, atopy, airway hyper-responsiveness and airway inflammation, together with detailed measurements of respiratory function;

 2. Use the time-course data from the repeated cross-sectional studies to model age, period and cohort effects on “asthma”, “COPD” and their intermediate phenotypes;

 3. Develop multidimensional models of “asthma”, “COPD”, and associated traits that reflect their true complexity and underlying pathologies validated by detailed measures of respiratory function.

 The project will undertake cluster and other analyses of cross-sectional data from an unbiased, general population sample.
 This will allow the identification of clusters of airway disease that may be detected in general practice using simple tools and that can be targeted for treatment.